-The Holy Spirit does not tell unbelievers not to lie, steal, murder, commit adultery or fornication (either straight or gay), get drunk, or vote democrat.
+The Holy Spirit does not tell unbelievers not to lie, steal, murder, commit adultery or fornication (either straight or gay), or get drunk.
 The unbeliever is already condemned (John 3:18), so there is nothing he can do, or not do, that will make him “more condemned.”
 So, it is futile to preach such things to unbelievers as a means to salvation, or point to not doing those things as proof of salvation.

 Sins of the flesh apply only to those who have been made righteous by the indwelling Holy Spirit.
 They are the basis of reward vs. lack of reward, not the determinant of eternal destiny.
 One’s lifestyle is not the evidence of being saved—or not saved, for the evidence of salvation does not come from man, but from the Holy Spirit.
 HE is the one who tells someone who has believed that he has been adopted as a child of the Most High.
 It is not based on a person’s lifestyle or how he feels.